Frequently asked questions

-There is a bug in Mojave’s, Catalina's, Big Sur's and Ventura's handling of application permissions, which can prevent some applications (such as PopChar) to work properly.
+There is a bug of macOS’s handling of application permissions, which can prevent some applications (such as PopChar) to work properly.
 Sometimes it can happen that the permissions get lost, although they are selected in the system preferences.

 Starting with version 9.4, PopChar X is a Universal Application that runs natively on Apple Silicon processors.
 Older versions of PopChar X basically work on Apple Silicon processors, but they are slower and require Rosetta.
 If you have a Mac with an Apple Silicon processor, we therefore highly recommend updating to PopChar X 9.4.

-Yes, in general the current version 9.4 of PopChar runs on macOS Ventura.
+Yes, in general the latest version of PopChar runs on macOS Sonoma.

 For more information, please see our download page.